Ein420/dotfiles/README.md

 # dotfiles
 My Arch Linux configuration files of the various software I have used.
-This repo is mainly for my own backup purposes, but I made it public for people to look at or maybe give suggestions/help.
+This repo is mainly for my own backup purposes, but I made it public for people to look at or maybe give suggestions.

 Discord --> Ledah#1217